Subhaprada/dsalgo/README.md

 # dsalgo

-This project can be used for dsalgo of variuos solution
+This project meant  for dsalgo of variuos solution